Canning Peaches at Home

 Recipe Tips:

-• To prevent browning, toss your peeled, sliced peaches with Fruit Fresh or a lemon juice mixture before canning (see how in recipe below)
+• To prevent browning, toss your peeled, sliced peaches with Fruit Fresh or a lemon juice mixture before canning (see how in recipe above)

 • Blanch your peaches to easily remove the peels.
 Use a knife to easily pull the peels away from the fruit.